All Products

 Note

-Cloud Firewall provides the sensitive data leak detection feature for outbound connections.
-After you select Yes for Sensitive Data Leak Detection on the buy page, you can obtain the following free quotas: 100 GB for Premium Edition, 300 GB for Enterprise Edition, 500 GB for Ultimate Edition, and 100 GB for Cloud Firewall that uses the pay-as-you-go billing method.
-If the free quotas are exhausted, you are charged USD 0.02 per GB based on the pay-as-you-go billing method for the excess traffic, and bills are generated on the next day.
-You can also use this feature together with pay-as-you-go savings plans to reduce costs.
-For more information, see Pay-as-you-go savings plan.
-You can enable the feature for your assets in the Cloud Firewall console.
+Cloud Firewall provides data leak detection for outbound traffic.
+After you enable the feature on the purchase page, you receive a default monthly free quota for traffic inspection: 100 GB for Premium Edition, 300 GB for Enterprise Edition, 500 GB for Ultimate Edition, and 100 GB for the pay-as-you-go edition.
+Traffic exceeding the free quota is charged at a post-paid rate of USD 0.02 per GB, with bills generated the next day.
+You can use a pay-as-you-go savings plan (pre-paid) to offset these costs.
+In the console, you can enable detection for specific assets.

 Billing method